SamuelMarks/evm/demo/README.md

 The ips.dat file, generated during the deploy phase, tells the demo program where to reach the nodes.

-In this case, we are using Lachesis consensus, so it is interesting to monitor the lachesis nodes:
+In this case, we are using DAG1 consensus, so it is interesting to monitor the dag1 nodes:

 ```bash
 $ ./watch.sh ../deploy/terraform/local/ips.dat